dart-lang/site-www/src/_guides/libraries/library-tour.md

 [`ParallelWaitError`][].
 This allows the caller to handle individual errors and dispose successful results if necessary.

-Use `wait` on an _iterable_ of futures when you _don't_ need the result values from each individual future:
+When you _don't_ need the result values from each individual future, use `wait` on an _iterable_ of futures:

 ```dart
 void main() async {